 Scientific Tracks Abstracts: J Chromatogr Sep Tech

-Mycotoxins can be formed on crops in the field, during harvest, or during storage, processing, or feeding.
+Mycotoxins can be formed on crops in the field, during harvest or during storage, processing or feeding.
 Many different mycotoxins exist and they affect dairy cattle in many ways, the most important is perhaps immunosuppression.
-Symptoms of mycotoxins may be nonspecific and wide ranging which may include: reduced production, reduced feed consumption, intermittent diarrhea (sometimes with bloody or dark manure), reduced feed intake, thriftiness, rough hair coat, reduced reproductive performance including irregular oestrous cycles, embryonic mortalities.
+Symptoms of mycotoxins may be non-specific and wide ranging which may include: Reduced production, reduced feed consumption, intermittent diarrhea (sometimes with bloody or dark manure), reduced feed intake, thriftiness, rough hair coat, reduced reproductive performance including irregular oestrus cycles and embryonic mortalities.
 While mycotoxins can cause acute toxicity, they are more likely to cause chronic problems of increased disease and decreased milk production.
 Contamination of milk by aflatoxin can cause huge economic losses.
 Management of crops and feeds is important to reduce mycotoxin contamination.
-Mintek, undertakes research and development which focuses on various nanostructured materials and nano-minerals and their application in health (including diagnostics and therapeutics) and water treatment.
-The organization also seeks to advance the field of food security and as a result, we partner with the University of Johannesburg for the assessment exposure levels to mycotoxins among dairy cattle in the Mpumalanga and Kwa-Zulu Natal provinces using HPLC (ESI)-MS/MSn.
 The levels and nature of mycotoxins and some of their main metabolites in dairy feed, raw milk and urine samples collected from some dairy cattle farms are currently being assessed and will be discussed in detail.
 The research project aims to generate data to propose recommendation to the South African government on the threat of mycotoxins contamination to animal and human health.

-Makhapa Makhafola is currently the General Manager at Research & Development, Mintek.
-He worked as a Lecturer in Analytical Chemistry at Technikon Northern Gauteng (now called as Tshwane University of Technology) and University of Venda.
-In 2004, he was appointed as Director: Quality Assurance at Border Technikon (now called as Walter Sisulu University).
-He was the Director: Quality Assurance at University of Venda until he joined University of Kwa-Zulu Natal as the Director Quality Promotion & Assurance in July 2010.
-He served as a member of Umalusi Council and also as Chairperson of Lovedale FET College Audit Committee.
+Makhapa Makhafola is currently the General Manager of Research & Development at Mintek.
+He has worked as a Lecturer in Analytical Chemistry at Technikon Northern Gauteng (now called Tshwane University of Technology) and University of Venda.
+In 2004, he was appointed as the Director: Quality Assurance at Border Technikon (now called Walter Sisulu University).
+He was the Director of the Quality Assurance at the University of Venda until he joined University of Kwa-Zulu Natal as the Director Quality Promotion & Assurance lso in 2010.
 He is currently the Chairperson of DST/MINTEK Nanotechnology Innovation Centre Steering Committee.
-He served as a member of the Higher Education Quality Assurance Manager’s Forum.
-He completed his Post-doctoral training in Analytical Chemistry at Indiana University.
-He presented his research work in more than 30 international conferences and published in credible journals.
+He has served as a Member of Umalusi Council and as Chairperson of Lovedale FET College Audit Committee, Member of the Higher Education Quality Assurance Manager’s Forum and chaired and facilitated various workshops on quality assurance in higher education, Member of the HyPlat Board and as an Academic Committee Member of QS World Ranking Universities.
+He did his Post-Doctoral training in Analytical Chemistry at Indiana University.
+He has presented his research work in more than 30 international conferences and published in credible journals.